Updated Aug. 18, 2016

 You do NOT have to be a resident of the Upstate area to be eligible for membership with UCHU-AA.

-I am excited and I want to homeschool my children, what must I do to get the ball rolling towards homeschooling?
+I am excited and I want to homeschool my children, what must I do to get the ball rolling?

 First know the expectations that are set for a ‘desiring’ home educator.

-1. Choose under which homeschooing option from the state that you would like to home school under.
+- Choose under which homeschooing option for the state that you would like to home school under.
 Start by reading this link.

 Why is the cost so low?

-In comparison to other associations the $10 membership fee for a family with UCHU-AA is pretty low in cost.
+In comparison to other associations the $20 membership fee for a family with UCHU-AA is pretty low in cost.
 It is the desire of UCHU-AA to provide a very affordable service that is required under third-option homeschooling.
-Additionally, my husband is the main bread winner of our family so it is not necessary to have higher cost to add to our income.
+Additionally, my husband is the main bread-winner of our family so it is not necessary to have higher cost to add to our income.
 Just enough of a fee to cover basics for the operation of the association.

 What month must UCHU-AA membership be renewed?

-Why are UCHU-AA only having membership enrollment during the months of June – the end of October each homeschooling year?
+Why are UCHU-AA only having membership enrollment during the months of June 1 until December 31 each homeschooling year?

 With membership fees as low as they are does UCHU-AA plan to be around for a while?

-My husband and I have been homeschooling for 14 years now with 14 more years to go. :) We have ages from 19 to 4 in the home.
-We have graduated our first child this past school year with seven more to follow.
+My husband and I have been homeschooling for 16 years now with 13 more years to go.🙂 We have ages from 20 to 5 yrs. in the home.
+We have graduated our first two children form homeschool with six more to follow.
 So UCHU-AA will be around for a while Lord willing!

 Why is there a $1.00 Paypal transaction fee?